Degri95/School_District_Analysis/README.md

 In the Thomas High School row we can see the changes in the data.

     - The Average Math Score decreased .008%
     - The Average Reading Score increased .05%
     - The % Passing Math decreased .08%
     - The % Passing Reading decreased .29%
-= The % Overall Passing decreased .317%
+    - The % Overall Passing decreased .317%

+- # How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?